basho/basho_docs/source/languages/en/riakts/developing/ruby.md

 ###SQL Queries

-SQL queries are sent with a `Riak::TimeSeries::Query` object.
+SQL queries are sent with a `Riak::TimeSeries::Query` object:

 ```ruby
 query = Riak::TimeSeries::Query.new client, sql